JakeWharton/SaveArchived4Pocket/README.md

 Is it overkill?
 Yes.
 But I've done the manual dance over one hundred times and I'm done with it.

+## RIP

+Mozilla killed Pocket.
+At the time of archiving this repo I have switched to [Readeck](https://readeck.org/) which helpfully gives me an archive button after saving a link.
+Good enough for me!

 ## Install